dregmi08/Milestone-2-Data-Exploration-Initial-Preprocessing/README.md

 implemented in separate notebooks.
 Preprocessing decisions were guided by the need to reduce noise, standardize input data, and prepare text for downstream tasks such as feature extraction and sentiment analysis.

-The preprocessing that we did was the same for both models for both Milestones 3 and 4 and can be seen in the beginning of these notebooks: [Milestone 3 Sentiment Classification](https://github.com/dregmi08/SpotifyFeatureRanking/blob/Milestone5/Milestone3.ipynb), [Milestone 3 Feature Ranking](https://github.com/dregmi08/SpotifyFeatureRanking/blob/Milestone5/LDA_feature_extraction.ipynb), [Milestone 4 Sentiment Classification](https://github.com/dregmi08/SpotifyFeatureRanking/blob/Milestone5/Milestone4Classification.ipynb), [Milestone 4 Feature Ranking](https://github.com/dregmi08/SpotifyFeatureRanking/blob/Milestone5/Milestone4.ipynb)
+The preprocessing that we did was the same for both models for both Milestones 3 and 4 and can be seen in the beginning of these notebooks: [Milestone 3 Sentiment Classification Model](https://github.com/dregmi08/SpotifyFeatureRanking/blob/Milestone5/Milestone3.ipynb), [Milestone 3 Feature Ranking Model](https://github.com/dregmi08/SpotifyFeatureRanking/blob/Milestone5/LDA_feature_extraction.ipynb), [Milestone 4 Sentiment Classification Model](https://github.com/dregmi08/SpotifyFeatureRanking/blob/Milestone5/Milestone4Classification.ipynb), [Milestone 4 Feature Ranking Model](https://github.com/dregmi08/SpotifyFeatureRanking/blob/Milestone5/Milestone4.ipynb).

 ### Sentiment Classification: Model 1
 The sentiment classifier was designed to categorize reviews as either positive or negative based on their numeric rating.
 Reviews with ratings below 3 were labeled as negative, while those with ratings of 3 or higher were labeled positive.
 We trained a  Word2Vec model on the tokenized reviews to learn vector representations for each word, capturing the semantic relationships between words in a 100-dimensional space.
 To represent entire reviews numerically, the average Word2Vec vector of all words in a review was calculated.
 Reviews with no valid words were represented as zero vectors.
 These averaged vectors were then used as the features for the model.
 A Logistic Regression classifier was used to classify the sentiment of the reviews.
 After splitting the data into training and test sets (80% and 20%, respectively), the Logistic
-Regression model was fitted to predict whether a review is likely to correspond to a positive or negative rating.
+Regression model was fitted to predict whether a review is likely to correspond to a positive or negative rating, this model can be seen in the [Milestone 3 Sentiment Classification Model](https://github.com/dregmi08/SpotifyFeatureRanking/blob/Milestone5/Milestone3.ipynb).

 ### Feature Ranking: Model 1
 For the feature ranking model, Latent Dirichlet Allocation (LDA) was used for topic modeling to identify distinct topics within the dataset of reviews.
 LDA is an unsupervised learning technique that assumes